Pain Management Services in Madison, AL

 Madison Medical Associates is Committed to Providing Individualized Treatments for Each Patient

-Our providers will partner with you to develop a treatment plan designed for your best outcome.
 We do not just use one approach, but incorporate many treatment methods to provide effective care.
 Each patient is different, and each treatment plan will be as well.
+Our office is conveniently located in Madison, Alabama, just a short drive from Decatur and Huntsville.
+Learn more about treatments we provide for chronic pain and call our office at (256) 325-1160 to schedule your appointment today.

 Results consists of a network of specialized and licensed physical therapists who work directly with patients and their medical team to ensure continuity of care.
 Whether patients are suffering from chronic pain condition or an acute injury, the expertise of Results Physiotherapy therapists in treating pain and movement dysfunction will assist you with reducing your pain and achieving your lifestyle goals.